hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 generally not compatible with other types.
 (For example, [Fantom][] and [Flow][] do this.)
 In those languages values are non-nullable by default.
-Here is how I might declare and use a nullable variable in Flow when writing React code:
+Here is how one might declare and use a nullable variable in Flow when writing React code:

 ```js